z2skve/z2skve/README.md

 I'm a Computer Science student passionate about building solid programming foundations through personal projects and competitive coding challenges like **Advent of Code**.
 I enjoy working close to the system level and writing clean, efficient code.

 - 🎓 Studying **Computer Science** at Universidad de Alcalá (UAH)
-- 🐧 Daily driver: **Debian-based Linux** systems
-- 🏆 Participant in **Advent of Code** — yearly competitive programming challenges
 - 🌱 Currently expanding into **Rust** and **Kotlin**
-- 💬 Open to collaboration on open-source projects

 ---

 ## 📖Table of Contents